 The Fourth P Stands for PLACE

-The place is about the location or channel where your products or service are found or can be availed.
+The fourth “P” in the 5Ps of marketing is “Place”, which refers to the location or channel where your products or service can be found.
 Place refers to the distribution of your offering.
 Remember that the more accessible and visible your products or services are, the more significant chance that your target market will see and buy your brand.

 In digital marketing, the place is the virtual channel where you can display and sell your brand.
 There are various places you can sell, and your brand can be accessed anytime, anywhere.
 Below are some of the digital marketing channels a marketer or business owner can explore: